-As one enters what strikes the eye is the large and ornate Maharishi Bell of Invincibility and the Torch of Pure Knowledge presented by His Holiness Maharishi Mahesh Yogi.
-To the right is a gold plated cannon and a gold plated sword with a jewel studded hilt in an ornate gilded scabbard.
-The cannon presented to President Jayewardene by the Commander of the Army in 1980 is said to be a replica of the cannon presented by Leuke Dissawe to King Sri Vijaya Raja Sinha (1737-1747 A.D)
+As one enters to the main museum hall, what strikes one’s eye is the large and ornate ‘Maharishi Bell of Invincibility’ and the Torch of Pure Knowledge presented by His Holiness Maharishi Mahesh Yogi.
+To the right is a replica of a gold plated cannon and a gold plated sword with a jewel-studded hilt in an ornately gilded scabbard.
+This replica of cannon presented to President Jayewardene by the Commander of the Sri Lankan Army in 1980.
+It is said to be a replica of the cannon presented by Leuke Dissawe to King Sri Vijaya Rajasinha (1737-1747 A.D.)

-- A Gold coffee service presented by His Majesty the King of Saudi Arabia.
+- A Gold Coffee service presented by His Majesty the King of Saudi Arabia.

-- Official medals presented by His Holiness Pope Paul II
+- Official Medals presented by His Holiness Pope Paul II

-- A gold plated Betel Tray presented by most venerable Sanga Raja of Thailand.
+- A Gold Plated Betel Tray presented by most Venerable Sanga Raja of Thailand.

-- A Japanese incense Bowl presented by His Majesty Emperor Hirohito.
+- A Japanese Incense Bowl presented by His Majesty Emperor Hirohito.

 - Several Crystal Items.